Kadika38/Valet/planning.md

         - switch (option chosen)
             Option 1:
                 - offer to update vehicle info
-                - if vehicle status is being parked, update to in
+                - if vehicle status is being parked
+                    - update to in
                 - if changes are confirmed
                     -> (call) (API Call Maker) Send Vehicle to DB
-                    - create new log(eid, vid, "Vehicle Update: ~all vehicle change info~") -> (call) (API Call Maker) Send Log to DB Option 2:
+                    - create new log(eid, vid, "Vehicle Update: ~all vehicle change info~") -> (call) (API Call Maker) Send Log to DB
+                - if confirmed changes included a new parking spot
+                    - if it was in a parking spot before & new spot is not taken by another vehicle
+                        - garage.replace(old spot, null)
+                        - garage.replace(new spot, vid)
+                    - else if it was not in a parking spot before & new spot is not taken by another vehicle
+                        - garage.replace(new spot, vid)
+            Option 2:
                 - offer options
                     A. Close